Cepr0/generic-crud/readme.md

     }
 }
 ```
-Then your app is fully setup to perform CRUD operations with your entity.
+Then your application is fully setup to perform CRUD operations.

 ## Install